Pinwheel scheduling

+When a pinwheel scheduling problem has a solution, it has one in which the schedule repeats periodically.
+This repeating pattern resembles the repeating pattern of set and unset pins on the gears of a pinwheel cipher machine, justifying the name.
+If the fraction of time that is required by each task totals less than 5/6 of the total time, a solution always exists, but some pinwheel scheduling problems whose tasks use a total of slightly more than 5/6 of the total time do not have solutions.

+Certain formulations of the pinwheel scheduling problem are NP-hard.

 Definition

 The input to pinwheel scheduling consists of a list of tasks, each of which is assumed to take unit time per instantiation.
-Each task has an associated positive integer value, its minimum repeat time (the minimum time from the start of one instantiation of the task to the next).
+Each task has an associated positive integer value, its maximum repeat time (the maximum time from the start of one instantiation of the task to the next).
 Only one task can be performed at any given time.

 The desired output is an infinite sequence specifying which task to perform in each unit of time.
 Each input task should appear infinitely often in the sequence, with the largest gap between two consecutive instantiations of a task at most equal to the repeat time of the task.

-For example, the infinitely repeating sequence ABACABACABAC... would be a valid pinwheel schedule for three tasks a, b, and c with repeat times that are at least 2, 4, and 4 respectively.
+For example, the infinitely repeating sequence ABACABACABAC... would be a valid pinwheel schedule for three tasks A, B, and C with repeat times that are at least 2, 4, and 4 respectively.